hydrobricks/hydrobricks-doc/doc/basics.rst

 Note on the warmup period
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The warmup period, also called the spin-up period, is a period of 1 or 2 years used to initialize the hydrological model.
+The warmup period, also called the spin-up period, is a period of 1 or 2 years used to initialize the hydrological model (state variables).
 The hydrological model can be seen as a connected set of water reservoirs (the snow reservoir, the baseflow reservoir, etc.).
 At the beginning of the simulation, all reservoirs are empty.
 The warmup period is used to fill those reservoirs (notably the snow reservoir) with water.
 As a consequence, the snow content and discharge simulated in these years are usually underestimated and should not be considered for analysis, calibration